ploomber/ploomber/doc/api/spec.rst

 uses square brackets to differentiate them from regular placeholders when using an ``env.yaml`` file.

-In the latest version, we have introduced a special flag called `grid_number_suffix`.
+After version 0.21.1, we have introduced a special flag called `grid_number_suffix`.
 The purpose of this flag is to prevent naming conflicts of our outputs.
 It is default to be turned off.
 For example, in above example, since we have two placeholders for two params in the grid, all products will have different names, thus it works properly.